Investigating potential benefits of future sub-L1 missions with STEREO-A: Results

-In comparison, when modeling the geomagnetic response from L1 data, 35 observed geomagnetic storms are identified, which are 9 more hits than when modeling SYM-H from STEREO-A data.
-Using L1 data, the peak finding algorithm matches ten more moderate storms and one more intense storm to observed ones, while two moderate storms are missed, which are, however, identified using STEREO-A data (GS events 1 and 2 in Table~\ref{tab:GS_events}).
+In comparison, when modeling the geomagnetic response from L1 data, 35 observed geomagnetic storms are identified, which are 9 more hits than when modeling SYM-H from STEREO-A data, as shown in Figure~\ref{fig:hits_misses_false_alarms}.
+Using L1 data, the peak finding algorithm matches ten more moderate storms and one more intense storm, while two moderate storms are missed, which are, however, identified using STEREO-A data (GS events 1 and 2 in Table~\ref{tab:GS_events}).
 Of the ten additionally identified moderate storms, five are observed before March 15, 2023, where STEREO-A, in contrast, missed eight storms.
 Most misses (83\%), similar to the indices modeled from STEREO-A data, are again moderate geomagnetic storms.

 As can be seen in Table~\ref{tab:GS_events}, the strength of most geomagnetic storms as calculated from STEREO-A data (58\%) tends to be overestimated.
 On average, the strength of geomagnetic storms modeled from STEREO-A data, $\langle \Delta \mathrm{SYM\!-\!H}\rangle = -9.8$~nT.
 Compared to L1 (not shown), the strength of geomagnetic storms with $\langle\Delta \mathrm{SYM\!-\!H}\rangle = -2.0$~nT is overestimated on average as well, albeit less so than from STEREO-A data.
 This overestimation of geoeffectiveness could be related to the TL model itself, as it tends to overestimate ambient solar wind conditions, leading to an offset, which also affects the modeled SYM-H minima.
 This bias arises from the fact that the model was originally trained on data from 1995 to 2002 only \cite<see also, e.g.,>{bailey2020prediction}.